unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### Normalization and Output

-On output, text will be normalized into the form requested by that implementation, or possibly specifically requested by a particular application.
+On output, text will be normalized into a specified normalization form.
+That form will typically be NFC, but an implementation may allow a calling application to override the choice of normalization form.
 For example, many platforms may request NFC as the output format.
 In such a case, all text emitted via the keyboard will be transformed into NFC.

 Existing text in a document will only have normalization applied within a single normalization-safe segment from the caret.
 Output will not contain any markers, thus any normalization is unaffected by any markers embedded within the segment.